A Quick Travel Guide to Hanoi, Vietnam (Part I: Travel Tips Edition)

 When visiting Hanoi, it’s a must to take advantage of tour services.
 You don’t need to book in advance; you can do it once you arrive in Hanoi.
 There are plenty of tour services available in Hanoi.
 If you don’t feel like searching, you can simply book a tour at the hotel where you’re staying.
 The hotel staff can assist you with that.
 Alternatively, you can visit Box Hotel and book a tour there.

 By the way, I initially thought that 6 days and 5 nights would be enough to explore Hanoi.
 Turns out, it wasn’t.
 I only had 4 days (excluding the arrival and departure days) to explore.
 On the second day in Hanoi, I took a tour to Ha Long Bay.
-The package included lunch and the journey took approximately 4 hours from Hanoi.
+The package included lunch, and the journey took approximately 4 hours from Hanoi.
 If you want to save some money, you can skip activities like kayaking or the bamboo boat.
 Staying overnight (which I don’t really recommend) is an option as well.
 Actually, for Ha Long Bay, a day tour is sufficient.
 You can go in the morning and return in the evening.

 On the third day, I took a 2-day 1-night Sapa Tour.
 The activities in Sapa included hiking and trekking.
 The package provided lunch, dinner, and breakfast, and we stayed overnight in a homestay with locals.
 I will share more details about this in my next post (Part II).